Unit 5 - Practice Quiz

 A. Anosognosia

-B. Prosopagnosia
+B. Alexia

 C. Aphasia

-D. Alexia
+D. Prosopagnosia

 34 In the context of Traumatic Brain Injury (TBI), a coup-contrecoup injury refers to:

-A. A penetrating injury from a bullet
+A. A purely chemical injury

 B. Injury at the site of impact and on the opposite side of the brain due to rebound

-D. Injury to the spinal cord only
+C. Injury to the spinal cord only

 35 Which assessment focuses on the speed of information processing and visual scanning?